Disk dumplings from Hobaraya Shokudo

 summary

-This time, we introduced the day trip to Iizaka Onsen during the day.
+This time we brought you a look at a day trip to Iizaka Onsen during the day

-It can be reached in 23 minutes by train from Fukushima Station, and you can experience hot springs, gourmet food, nature, and history.
-You may discover something new that you can't see at Iizaka Onsen at night!
+It's a 23-minute train ride from Fukushima Station, and offers hot springs, gourmet food, nature, and history.
+You might even discover something new that you can't see at Iizaka Onsen at night!